andriikovall/email-client-test-task/README.md

     - [x] Tabbing between emails and folders
     - [x] Tabbing in email context menu
     - [ ] Escape to close email preview
+    - [ ] Right arrow on the email item to focus on email preview
     - [ ] Backspace to delete email
 - [x] Data storage
   - [x] Mock data is stored in the `src/lib/services/mocks/emails.ts` file